Quasiregular mappings between equiregular SubRiemannian manifolds: Analytic foundations of quasiregular mappings

-In this section, we show that weak metric quasiregular mappings are $P$-differentiable a.e. in $M$.
+In this section, we show that weak metrically quasiregular mappings are $P$-differentiable almost everywhere in $M$.

 \begin{proposition} Let $f:M\to N$ be an open mapping between two equiregular subRiemannian manifolds of homogeneous dimension $Q\geq 2$.
-If $f\in N^{1,Q}_{loc}(M,N)$, then $f$ is $P$-differentiable a.e. in $M$. \end{proposition} \begin{proof} This is a simple consequence of Theorem~\ref{thm:Differentiability Stepanov} and~\cite[Theorem 7.2]{hkst01}.
+If $f\in N^{1,Q}_{loc}(M,N)$, then $f$ is $P$-differentiable almost everywhere in $M$. \end{proposition} \begin{proof} This is a simple consequence of Theorem~\ref{thm:Differentiability Stepanov} and~\cite[Theorem 7.2]{hkst01}.
 Indeed, the openness of $f$ implies that $f$ is locally \textit{pseudomonotone} (see for instance~\cite[Lemma 3.3]{g14}).
 A locally pseudomonotone mapping in $N^{1,Q}_{loc}(M,N)$ satisfies the so-called \textit{Rado--Reichelderfer condition}, namely, for each $x\in M$, there exists a radius $r_x>0$ such that

-As a consequence of the Lebesgue differentiation theorem, we obtain that $\Lip f(x)<\infty$ for a.e. $x\in M$ and thus the claim follows from Theorem~\ref{thm:Differentiability Stepanov}. \end{proof}
+As a consequence of the Lebesgue differentiation theorem, we obtain that $\Lip f(x)<\infty$ for almost every $x\in M$ and thus the claim follows from Theorem~\ref{thm:Differentiability Stepanov}. \end{proof}

-\begin{theorem} Let $f:M\to N$ be a weak metric quasiregular mapping.
-Then $f$ is $P$-differentiable a.e. in $M$.
-Moreover, for a.e. $x_0\in M$, the $P$-differential $Df(x_0)$ is a Carnot group isomorphism that commutes with group dilations. \end{theorem} \begin{proof} The a.e.~differentiability follows immediately from Lemma~\ref{lemma:condition N} and Proposition~\ref{prop:on differentiability}.
-Regarding the second claim, notice that by Proposition~\ref{prop:Condition N inverse and positiveness of Jacobian}, the Jacobian of $f$ is positive a.e. in $M$.
-On the other hand, by Proposition~\ref{prop:Jacobian=det Df}, for a.e. $x_0\in M$, the Jacobian $J_f(x_0)$ coincides with the determinant of the $P$-differential $Df(x_0)$ and so $Df(x_0)$ is a group isomorphism. \end{proof}
+\begin{theorem} Let $f:M\to N$ be a weak metrically quasiregular mapping.
+Then $f$ is $P$-differentiable almost everywhere in $M$.
+Moreover, for almost every $x_0\in M$, the $P$-differential $Df(x_0)$ is a Carnot group isomorphism that commutes with group dilations. \end{theorem} \begin{proof} The almost every differentiability follows immediately from Lemma~\ref{lemma:condition N} and Proposition~\ref{prop:on differentiability}.
+Regarding the second claim, notice that by Proposition~\ref{prop:Condition N inverse and positiveness of Jacobian}, the Jacobian of $f$ is positive almost everywhere in $M$.
+On the other hand, by Proposition~\ref{prop:Jacobian=det Df}, for almost every $x_0\in M$, the Jacobian $J_f(x_0)$ coincides with the determinant of the $P$-differential $Df(x_0)$ and so $Df(x_0)$ is a group isomorphism. \end{proof}